 So far we’ve only discussed the walls of your room, but what about the floor or ceiling?

 Floors can be tricky.
-Take a look at the floor of your room, it will be either carpet, wood, or tiles, unless using a rug on a timber or tiled floor.
+Take a look at the floor of your room, it will be either carpet, wood, or tiles, unless using a rug on timber or tiled floor.

-Carpet is absorptive, while tiled or timber floors are hard and reflective resulting in a lot of reflected sound.
+The carpet is absorptive, while tiled or timber floors are hard and reflective resulting in a lot of reflected sound.

 Your ceiling will almost certainly be reflective, as ceilings are usually long flat expanses, broken up only by a few fixtures such as lighting and ceiling fans.